franciccone/ecommerce-react/README.md

 # Umbrella Tourism

-This App, called Umbrella Tourism, is an e-commerce with tourism guides across all major European cities.
+This App, called Umbrella Tourism, is an e-commerce prototype for a tourism company with guided tours across all major European cities.

 ![](ecommerce.gif)